Joseph Freeman (writer)

 Joseph Freeman (1897–1965) was an American writer and magazine editor.
-He is best remembered as an editor of The New Masses, a literary and artistic magazine closely associated with the Communist Party USA, and as a founding editor of the magazine Partisan Review.
+He is best remembered as an editor of New Masses, a literary and artistic magazine closely associated with the Communist Party USA, and as a founding editor of the magazine Partisan Review.

 Background

-Joseph Freeman was born October 7, 1897, in the village of Piratin, part of the Poltava district in the Ukraine, which was then part of the Russian empire.
+Joseph Freeman was born October 7, 1897, in the village of Piratin, part of the Poltava Governorate in Ukraine, which was then part of the Russian Empire.
 Freeman's parents, Stella and Isaac Freeman, were of ethnic Jewish extraction, forced to live in the Pale of Settlement by the anti-semitic laws of the Tsarist regime.
 At the behest of his grandfather, Freeman spoke Yiddish as a small boy.
 His parents worked as shopkeepers.

 In his memoirs, Freeman recalled a traumatic boyhood incident which had followed shortly after a pogrom of the Jewish population of a neighboring town:

 Along with hundreds of thousands of others fleeing ethnic violence in Russia, the Freemans emigrated to the United States in 1904.
 Joseph was naturalized as a US citizen in 1920.
 In the new world, the Freemans managed to achieve a middle class existence in Brooklyn, New York, with Isaac Freeman earning a living in America as a real estate dealer.

 Freeman joined the Socialist Party of America in 1914, when he was 17 years old.
 He worked as a telegraph clerk, a waiter, and a retail clerk during his college years.

 Freeman attended Columbia University in New York City, from which he graduated with a Bachelor's degree in 1919.